 The results of France’s April 23 first round closely reflected what the polls had predicted: Macron and Marine Le Pen both advanced to the final with 24 percent and 21.3 percent of the vote, respectively.
 Le Pen's National Front had never won more than 20 percent in a presidential vote and her strong showing indicates a revival of right-wing appeal.
 Slightly more than 22 percent of voters abstained in the first round, the highest abstention rate in France since 2002.

-On both sides of the Atlantic, a newly galvanised far right was better poised than ever to see an anti-immigration candidate triumph due to the widespread abstention of many on the left, who were bitterly disappointed that their chosen candidate did not make it to the final contest.
+On both sides of the Atlantic, a newly galvanised far right is better poised than ever to see an anti-immigration candidate triumph due to the widespread abstention of many on the left, who were bitterly disappointed that their chosen candidate did not make it to the final contest.

-A lukewarm, divided left
+A lukewarm left

 Many Bernie Sanders supporters in the United States were angry that Hillary Clinton won the primary to become the Democratic candidate, accusing the party of favouritism and rejecting Clinton as part of the entrenched political establishment.
 A month before the November vote, a YouGov/Economist poll found that only 60 percent of Sanders supporters said they would back Clinton.
 Some later transferred their loyalties to long-shot Green Party candidate Jill Stein – others even voted for Trump.